Norms in equivariant homotopy theory: Distributivity and free functors

 For the second map, we observe that the projection $\coprod_{k=1}^n B_k\times I_k\to\coprod_{k=1}^n B_k$ admits a right adjoint by picking out the terminal objects of the $I_k$'s.
 It will therefore suffice that $\text{incl}_!\circ\shfy$ sends adjoint functors of $M_{/A}$-precategories to adjoint functors of $T_{/A}$-precategories.

 For this, we will upgrade each of the functors

 to functors of $(\infty,2)$-categories.
 This is trivial for the middle inclusion.
-As this inclusion moreover preserves cotensors, we also get a canonical enrichment on its left adjoint $\shfy$.
+As this inclusion moreover preserves cotensors, \cite[Lemma~A.2.14(2)]{mazel-gee-stern} shows that it admits an $(\infty,2)$-left adjoint $L$; the underlying functor of $L$ is then necessarily left adjoint to the underlying functor of the inclusion, i.e.\ equivalent to $\shfy$, providing the desired enrichment of the first functor in the above composite.
 Finally, we obtain the enrichment on $\textup{incl}_!$ in the same way from the evident enrichment of its right adjoint (or alternatively by identifying it with restriction along the localization $T_{/A}\to M_{/A}$). \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:CatM-cocomplete}] Let $A\in T$ be arbitrary.
 We want to show that $\pi_A^*\Cc$ has all $\Fun^\times((M_{/A})^\op,\Cat)$-colimits.
 For this we first note that by the previous lemma it has $\text{incl}_!\shfy\big(\coprod_{k=1}^rB_k\times[n_k]\big)$-colimits for all $B_k\in M_{/A}$ and $n_k\ge0$.
 To complete the proof, it will now suffice by Lemma~\ref{lemma:colimit-closure} that $\Fun^\times((M_{/A})^\op,\Cat)\subset\Fun((T_{/A})^\op,\Cat)$ is generated under sifted colimits by objects of this form.